Find Cheap Homeowners Insurance Quotes in Your Area

-- A.M.
-Best Rating: A++ (Superior)
+- AM Best Financial Strength Rating: A- (Excellent) to A++ (Superior) (varies by state)

 - J.D.
-Power Rank: 5th of 24 home insurers
+Power rank: 7th out of 23 home insurers

-- Unique Value: Best bundle discount we found
+- Unique value: Best bundle discount we found

 If you're shopping for lower rates on auto insurance as well as for homeowners insurance, then State Farm is probably the best insurer to start with.
-When we calculated the discount that each insurer offers to customers that bundle auto and home coverage, the quotes from State Farm showed the greatest potential savings.
+When we calculated the discount that each insurer offers customers who bundle auto and home coverage, the quotes from State Farm showed the greatest potential savings.

 According to our research, the home insurance rates calculated from State Farm went down by 22% to 30% when we added an auto insurance policy.
-In nearly every zip code, the discount for bundling with State Farm was greater than with any other insurer we analyzed.
+In nearly every ZIP code, the discount for bundling with State Farm was greater than with any other insurer we analyzed.